dynamsoft-docs/mobile-document-scanner-docs-js/guides/document-scanner.md

 }
 ```

-`container` is covered in [Workflow Customization](#workflow-customization), we'll look at the other two properties below.
+`container` is covered in [Workflow Customization](#workflow-customization).
+Below we discuss the other two properties.

 ##### Styling Buttons

-The `toolbarButtonsConfig` property, of type `DocumentCorrectionViewToolbarButtonsConfig`, customizes the appearance and functionality of the UI buttons.
+The `toolbarButtonsConfig` property of type `DocumentCorrectionViewToolbarButtonsConfig` customizes the appearance and functionality of the UI buttons.
 Here is its definition:

 ```javascript
 type ToolbarButtonConfig = Pick<ToolbarButton, "icon" | "label" | "isHidden">;